 The eight-year discrepancy is seemingly due to the fact that a similar commemorative marker was produced in 2008.
 That marker, “Mr. Peanut-World Icon,” according to the Virginia Department of Historic Resources (DHR), was approved but never erected because its sponsorship fell through.
 Nevertheless, there exists, as of December 15, 2016, two images of a Mr. Peanut icon marker in media circulation.

 Both images are linked to 2008 as a DHR year of approval.
 Their inscriptions, however, contain variances.
-See the photo of “Mr. Peanut-World
+See the photo No. 8 of “Mr. Peanut-World

 Most people, especially the ones who may visit the erected “Mr. Peanut” marker, will not necessarily know about this part of its history.
 But for those viewers who happen upon this database, an extra nibble to the “Bite-size Bits of Local, National, and Global History” is here for them.